Postgraduate

 What happens after a PGCE?

-You can’t do it as a cover supervisor, TA or supply teacher, though: you must pass your NQT year just as you passed your PGCE, and it’s only possible to meet all the standards through demonstrating long-term planning, relationship building, assessment and progress in your own classes.
-You’ll also have extra time off-timetable, a mentor, and extra lesson observations to support you throughout your NQT year.
+You can't complete your NQT year as a supervisor, TA or supply teacher - you must pass your NQT as you passed your PGCE and it's only possible to meet all the standards through demonstrating long-term planning, relationship building, assessment and progress in your classes.

 Get your questions answered by sending them an enquiry now.